Volkoy/login-website/README.md

   npm install
   ```

-- and finally start the client server on `http://localhost:3000`
+- and finally start the client server (deafult on `http://localhost:3000`)

   ```sh
   npm start